isblab/Integrative_docking_benchmark/README.md

 ## **Installing and running integrative modeling softwares**

-See `./installation.md` for instructions for installing and running IMP and EASAL
+See `installation.md` for instructions for installing and running IMP and EASAL

-## **Comparing IMP and EASAL generated model ensembles **
+## **Comparing IMP and EASAL generated model ensembles**

 The model ensembles obtained from IMP and EASAL are compared based on fit to the input crosslinks, similarity with the native structure, and efficiency.
-See `./scripts/compare_ensembles/` for the scripts to compare the results from IMP and EASAL.
+See `scripts/compare_ensembles/` for the scripts to compare the results from IMP and EASAL.

 ## **Information**